 Uncontrollable hunger is obviously the last thing you want when your metabolism is slowed, so learn to handle your stresses in a healthy manner and you’ll keep your weight loss on the right track.

 Listen to relaxing music, take a nice long bath, spend time with friends or someone special, read — whatever — all that matters is that you remove yourself from what’s stressing you to do something calming that you enjoy.

-Those following the plan report losing 8-16 pounds and 2-4 inches from their waist in just a matter of the first 2 weeks, with the results all backed by science.
+Those following the plan report losing 24-32 pounds and 4-8 inches from their waist in just a matter of 4 short weeks, with the results all backed by science.
 You can watch this video now to learn more about how to follow the diet.